voostindie/markdown-curator/README.md

 - When run from within IntelliJ IDEA, changes to files with emoj's in their name where not detected.

 Adding the `LC_CTYPE` variable to the Run configuration environment fixed it.
 The command line already had it.

+### The application exits immediately after "Instantiating curator"

+Solution: apply the `--enable-preview` JVM setting.

+The latest version of this library uses virtual threads, introduced in JDK 19 as a preview.
+I tried implementing a fallback method, but that only makes the application hang if `--enable-preview` is not provided.

+Anyway, virtual threads seem to work really well!
+My own curator is running 900+ queries in parallel, in less than 20 milliseconds.